CESNET/metacentrum-user-docs/docs/software/modules/index.md

 ```
 $ module unload matlab-9.9   # unload matlab-9.9
-$ module del matlab-9.9      # equivalent to the above
+$ module del matlab-9.9      # dtto
+$ module rm  matlab-9.9      # dtto
 ```

 **Clear all currently loaded modules**

     $ module purge   # get rid of everything!
+    $ module purge && module add metabase/1 # see below

+!!! warning
+    The `module purge` command will remove also an automatically loaded module `metabase/1`.
+This module makes accessible utils in `/software/meta-utils/public`, like `qextend`, `clean_scratch`, `walltime_prolong_user_info`, `check-local-quota` and other commands.
+For this reason, we recommend to add module `metabase/1` after using `module purge` command.

 ### Display info